Investigate a Claim of Harassment

 - An employer has a duty to investigate claims of harassment upon receiving a complaint or learning of alleged harassment in the workplace.

 - An employer may elect to take interim measures, including temporary transfer or a disciplinary leave of absence with pay, to avoid potential harassment during the investigation phase.

 - A neutral, objective and properly trained investigator should be selected.
 An employer may want to hire an outside investigator if a high-level employee is accused of harassment.

-- The employer should remind the complainant that it will maintain confidentiality to the extent possible and only disclose facts on a need- to-know basis and assure the employee that the employer has a no retaliation policy.
+- The employer should remind the complainant that it will maintain confidentiality to the extent possible, it will only disclose facts on a need-to-know basis and it will enforce its no-retaliation policy as necessary.